loteoo/hyperstatic-demo/src/app/pages/Project/project.md

 This site is just a demo to get the word out potentially some help and assistance.

 The project is very early, it does not even have a name yet.
 Hypersite?
 Instasite?
 Hyperlite?
 Hyperlight?
-[Please help](https://github.com).
+Or why not *Bourango* which means nothing related at all.
+[Please help](https://github.com/loteoo/hyperapp-site-generator/issues/1).

 Let me know what you think on github or the hyperapp slack!

-Feel free to open up [issues](https://github.com) if you see any possible improvements, ideas or pitfalls i'm not seeing.
+Feel free to open up [issues](https://github.com/loteoo/hyperapp-site-generator/issues) if you see any possible improvements, ideas or pitfalls i'm not seeing.
 Pull requests will also be more than welcome!